-Join us for several amazing weeks of survival, wildlife, herbal, artisan and ancient scout camps at our privately rented, eighty-acre Hans Jensen Group Camp, off East Lake Sammamish Parkway in Issaquah.
+Join us for wonderful camp weeks focused on wilderness survival, wildlife tracking, herbology and artisan themes at our privately rented, eighty-acre Hans Jensen Group Camp, off East Lake Sammamish Parkway in Issaquah.

-Day Camps run Mon-Fri 9:30-3:30 with complimentary extended care 8:30-4:30, designed for ages 8-13 in the summer of 2021 (returning to ages 6-12 after the pandemic era ends) with campers grouped with others closest to their age within our hallmark 6-1 student-teacher ratio that’s so critical for safe and profound outdoor experiences.
+Day Camps run Mon-Fri 9:30-3:30 with complimentary extended care 8:30-4:30, designed for ages 7-13 in the summer of 2022 (returning to ages 6-12 divided by age range after the pandemic era ends) within our hallmark 6-1 student-teacher ratio that’s so critical for safe and profound outdoor experiences.

 Camp Directors Kim & Chris Chisholm are on site all week directing professionally-trained staff instructors at our hallmark 6-1 average student-teacher ratio that’s critical for safe and profound outdoor experiences.
 Read our FAQ’s for more details and check out camp testimonials dating all the way back to 1997!